Who is WyoTech?

 We're not just a tech school, we're a community of students and instructors who are passionate about the automotive, diesel, motorcycle, marine, and collision refinishing career fields

 WyoTech, formerly known as Wyoming Technical Institute, is dedicated to high-quality, college-level, career-oriented education in the automotive, diesel, motorcycle, HVAC, watercraft, and collision/refinishing industries.
-Each WyoTech program is designed to provide our students with the skills they need to achieve their education goals.
+Each WyoTech course is designed to provide our students with the skills they need to achieve their education goals.

 WyoTech's primary objectives are to impart specific knowledge and skills, to graduate each and every student who begins training, and to place them in their chosen fields.
 In order to achieve these objectives, the curriculum, the faculty and staff, and the facilities and learning environment become equally important.